-- o 7,609 shares of the 15,218 shares held by Venkol Inc. as nominee for Dr. Herschkowitz; - o 229,010 shares held by Venkol Trust as to which Dr. Herschkowitz has a beneficial remainder interest; and o 83,694 shares which are issuable upon exercise of options.
+- o 6,008 shares of the 12,015 shares held by Venkol Inc. as nominee for Dr. Herschkowitz; - o 180,449 shares held by Venkol Trust and 356 shares issuable upon the exercise of warrants held by the Venkol Trust, as to which Dr. Herschkowitz has a beneficial remainder interest; and

-His beneficially owned shares exclude 23,382 shares issuable upon exercise of options which become exercisable on December 7, 2000.

-Frank G. Mancuso's beneficially owned shares include;

-- o 18,327 shares held by Venkol Trust as to which Mr. Mancuso has a beneficial remainder interest; - o 57,908 shares issuable upon exercise of options; and - o 1,804 shares issuable upon exercise of warrants.
+- o 82,467 shares which are issuable upon exercise of options. - Dr. Herschkowitz's beneficially owned shares exclude 2,070 shares issuable upon exercise of options which become exercisable on January 28, 2001. - Frank G. Mancuso's beneficially owned shares include; - o 14,441 shares held by Venkol Trust and 28 shares issuable upon the exercise of warrants held by the Venkol Trust, as to which Mr. Mancuso has a beneficial remainder interest; - o 56,933 shares issuable upon exercise of options; and - o 1,424 shares issuable upon exercise of warrants.